MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-03.md

 In the Unity menu, select **File** > **Save** to save your scene.

 > [!TIP]
-> Remember to save your work throughout the tutorial.
+> Remember to save your work throughout the tutorials.

 ### 2. Enable the Spatial Awareness System